Pyozer/MyAgendaAPI/data/help/info_end_app_en.md

-# Why the end of the application?
+# Why the probable end of the application?

 The application was created in 2016 and has evolved a lot since then.
 Then the motivation was less present, because I no longer used the application myself.